 SOX ITGCs and Security Controls

-With the technology landscape evolving at a rapid pace, companies’ reliance on information technology and systems for managing financial information have a significant effect on the way a company compiles and delivers its Securities and Exchange Commission (SEC) reports.
+With the technology landscape evolving rapidly, companies’ reliance on information technology and systems for managing financial information significantly affect how a company compiles and delivers its Securities and Exchange Commission (SEC) reports.
 Since most companies have moved financially-significant functions and operations to information systems, including accounting functions, financial functions, and even retail/e-commerce functions, the impact of successful cyberattacks on an organization can be severe.
 Even without affecting a business’ SOX compliance activities, security incidents can lead to data breaches and data loss, creating another set of challenges for a company.

 Some of the foundational ITGCs that are tested as part of SOX can help avert security breaches and tampering with financially material information.
 By establishing effective security controls around data protection, change management, and sensitive data, IT departments can better detect, prevent, and perform remediation for any potential security incidents.
 Even companies that heavily leverage cloud services and do not have data centers of their own should regularly review their third-party vendors’ compliance reports to validate that vendors’ standards for data security are in compliance with your organization’s.
 Non-compliance on the part of a vendor can still hold considerable risk for that vendor’s customers.